s-weissbach/neuroimage_denoiser/README.md

 noise_scale: 1.5
 ```

 Adjust the paths and parameters in the configuration file based on your specific setup and requirements.
-This configuration file will be used during the training process to specify various parameters:
+This configuration file will be used during the training process to specify various parameters further:

 ## Training Configuration File Summary